 Ideally, this process should last around 25 seconds to yield 1.5 ounces of espresso.
 Unlike coffee and espresso blends, bean types from different countries are roasted until dark and oily.

-Exploring how this strong brew is crafted sheds light on the engineering behind each espresso machine.
+Exploring how this strong brew is crafted sheds light on the engineering behind how espresso machines work.

 The Main Parts of an Espresso Machine